The Commonplace

 0.48

 AI fosters productivity growth mainly by optimizing labor structures.
-Firm Productivity positive medium TFP (via labor structure / labor composition)
+Firm Productivity positive TFP (via labor structure / labor composition)

 0.29

 AI fosters productivity growth by facilitating inter-firm resource sharing.
-Firm Productivity positive medium TFP (via inter-firm resource sharing)
+Firm Productivity positive TFP (via inter-firm resource sharing)

 0.29

 AI has not yet significantly promoted university–industry collaborative R&D capabilities.
-Innovation Output null_result medium university–industry collaborative R&D capability (and its contribution to TFP)
+Innovation Output null_result university–industry collaborative R&D capability (and its contribution to TFP)

 no statistically significant effect reported